nineinchnick/trino-faker/README.md

   nineinchnick/trino-faker:0.13
 ```

-Then use your favourite SQL client to connect to Trino running at http://localhost:8080
+Then use your favorite SQL client to connect to Trino running at http://localhost:8080

 Try creating a table that looks like an existing table in a real database and insert some random data back into it: